Skip to content

 The cost of getting your plumbing license in Indiana changes depending on which level of license you want to achieve.
 In general, you can expect to spend around $30 for an apprentice license and $400 for a plumbing contractor license.

-There are licensing fees that journeyman and contractor plumbers have to pay every year, which change depending on whether it’s an even or odd year.
+Journeyman and contractor plumbers pay licensing fees every year, which change depending on whether it’s an even or odd year.

 Here’s a more detailed look at how the Indiana plumbing license costs break down based on exam, licensing, and reinstatement fees: